jhugman/compo/README.md

     - packaging tools
     - static analysis tools
     - instrumentation tools
 * security – make it (at least) hard for plugins to abuse or interfere with one another, or the `compo` plugin manager itself.
+The plugin cannot see the plugin manager.
+A plugin chooses what it wants to publish.
 * plugin lifecycles are deterministic, but driven by and through `compo`.
 * compo's existing manifest footprint should be small, so as to be embeddable in other manifests.